aganesan94/ckad/Chapter-4-Observability/probes/readme.md

 ## Readiness Probe

-- Kubelet uses this probe to find outout when the container is ready to start acepting traffic.
+- Kubelet uses this probe to find out when the container is ready to start acepting traffic.
 - All of its containers need to be ready for the probe to succeed.
 - The pods which are not ready are removed from the load balancers

 ## Liveness Probe

-- Useed to restart a container to make sure it is back online in case of deadlocks or bugs
+- Used to restart a container to make sure it is back online in case of deadlocks or bugs.

 ## Startup Probes